keesephillips/ai-optimization/docs/testing.md

 # Testing Guide

-This document explains how to run and understand the tests for the AI Enterprise Chatbot application.
+This document explains how to run and understand the tests for the AI Chatbot application.

 ## Test Structure